rockholla/terraform-packer-workshop/exercises/12/README.md

 ```

-The built-in Packer validation has trapped the fact that we've note passed in a value for `username`.
+The built-in Packer validation has trapped the fact that we've not passed in a value for `username`.
 It's required per our template definition, so all we need to do is pass in a value for it.
 Pass the username/alias that was provided to you for exercises:

 ```bash
 $ packer build -var username=[provided username/alias] ./template.json